 Robinhood introduced a new feature in 2021 that allows users to participate in the company’s initial public offering (IPO).
 Unfortunately, it is only accessible to financial institutions.

 Robinhood has been the go-to Fidelity alternative for young investors who want to get more experience in the industry.
-The ease of use of the Robinhood app aids this.
-Also, if you need cryptocurrency investing, Robinhood is for you.
+The ease of use of the Robinhood app aids in finding liquid alternatives for investing your money in small denominations.

 Pros: